 Steven N. Bronson is the Company's CEO and is also the President and CEO and a majority shareholder of Interlink Electronics, Inc. ("Interlink") and BKF Capital Group, Inc. ("BKF").
-Interlink reimburses Qualstar for leased space at the Simi Valley facility and for other administrative expenses paid by or on behalf of the Company.
-The total amount charged to Interlink for the twelve months ended December 31, 2018 and 2017, was \$17,000 and \$13,000, respectively.
-Interlink owed Qualstar \$2,000 and \$2,000 at December 31, 2018 and December 31, 2017, respectively.
+Interlink reimburses Qualstar for leased space at the Camarillo facility and, previously the Simi Valley facility and for other administrative expenses paid by or on behalf of the Company.
+The total amount charged to Interlink for the twelve months ended December 31, 2019 and 2018, was \$39,000 and \$17,000, respectively.
+Interlink owed Qualstar \$5,000 and \$2,000 at December 31, 2019 and December 31, 2018, respectively.

 The Company reimburses Interlink for expenses paid on the Company's behalf.
-On December 1, 2017, the Company entered into a Consulting Agreement with Interlink.
-Pursuant to the Consulting Agreement, Interlink performs project management services to the Company.
-Interlink receives \$15,000 per month, or less depending on the project, plus expenses for these services.
+On December 1, 2017, the Company entered into various Consulting Agreements with Interlink.
+Pursuant to the Consulting Agreements, Interlink performs marketing and administrative services to the Company.
+Interlink receives approximately, \$40,000 per month, plus expenses for these services.
 Also, Interlink occasionally pays travel and other expenses incurred by Qualstar employees.
-The Company reimbursed Interlink \$213,000 and \$28,000 for the twelve months ended December 31, 2018 and 2017, respectively.
-Qualstar owed Interlink \$3,000 and \$17,000, at December 31, 2018 and December 31, 2017, respectively.
+The Company reimbursed Interlink \$264,000 and \$213,000 for the twelve months ended December 31, 2019 and 2018, respectively.
+Qualstar owed Interlink \$25,000 and \$3,000, at December 31, 2019 and December 31, 2018, respectively.

 The Company reimburses BKF for expenses paid on the Company's behalf.
 BKF occasionally pays consulting expenses incurred by Qualstar.
-The Company reimbursed BKF \$1,000 for the twelve months ended December 31, 2018 and no expenses were reimbursed for the twelve months ended December 31, 2017.
-Qualstar owed BKF \$1,000 at December 31, 2018 and no amount as of December 31, 2017.
+The Company reimbursed BKF \$2,000 and \$1,000 for the twelve months ended December 31, 2019 and 2018, respectively.
+No amount was owed to BKF as of December 31, 2019 and 2018.